ndelvalle/generator-api/README.md

 * Add to README how is the project's architecture, and tips on how to scale from the generated project
 * Give the generator more startup options
 *  Create more generator templates to add new controllers / models / schemas once the project was initialized
-* Implement testings, in both the generator and generated projects
+* Implement testing in the generated project

 ## Contributing
 Contributors are welcome, please fork and send pull requests!
 If you have any ideas on how to improve this project please submit an issue.